-PASSAGE-LIKE OR PASSAGEY TROT
+PASSAGE-LIKE OR "PASSAGEY TROT"

 A trot in which there is a hesitation in the forward swing of the diagonal pairs of legs, so that they appear to hover momentarily.
+Not to be confused with a correctly cadenced trot in which the rhythm is accentuated by a more expressive action of the limbs but without a pause in their forward swing.